cedrospl/Robot_Framework_Project_WSB/README.md

-Test automation scripts for RobotFramework Project for WSB
+Test automation scripts for RobotFramework Project for WSB (Postgraduate studies)

 DO NOT DELETE ANY OF THE FILE IN THIS DIRECTORY FOR YOU WILL NOT BE ABLE TO RUN TESTS